A sluggish gallbladder can lead to thickened bile and increase the risk of gallstones.

 Choline is an essential nutrient needed to produce phosphatidylcholine, a major component of bile.

-A study published in the Journal of Lipid Research found that increasing phosphatidylcholine production is associated with a reduced risk of gallstone formation.
+A study published in the Journal of Lipid Research found that increasing phosphatidylcholine production is associated with a reduced risk of gallstone formation.1

-“Choline-rich foods have been used to relieve symptoms of poor gallbladder function for centuries,” explains Dr. Berg.
-“Choline also supports liver cell function, vital for proper bile production and digestive health.”
+“Choline-rich foods have long been used to support gallbladder health,” explains Dr. Berg.
+“Choline also plays a key role in maintaining healthy liver cells, which is essential for normal bile production and overall digestive function.”

 Here are some of the best sources of choline: